-Dude did great!
-He was out there by himself (he said he saw lots of people he knew while out there).
+He was out there by himself, sort of, because he saw lots of people he knew while out there running.
 He had a goal in his head to finish in under 30 minutes as his first timed race, he finished in just over 31 minutes.
-He was pretty confident that he could keep a 9:30ish pace.

-Because he’s 11, and he can be a little goofy, he decided to stop the Garmin two separate times when he stopped to tie his shoe.
+He’s 11, and he can be a little goofy, he decided to stop two separate times to tie his shoe.

-Evidently, it takes 1:57 to stop twice to tie your shoe.
+Evidently, it takes almost two minutes to stop twice to tie your shoe.
 Maybe we need to work on the speed of the shoe tying skills.
 Although I’m sure he used the break to catch his breath a tiny bit, too.
 Maybe we’ll get him some of those slide up clip things so he doesn’t have to worry about shoe laces coming undone.

 After he cooled down, he chattered non-stop about every little detail of the race and who he saw and what he did.
 Evidently, he looked at the watch every 3 steps, I think.
-Oops, starting a bad habit pretty young.
 But, he was so excited and proud of his effort.
-His enthusiasm was awesome!
+His enthusiasm was great.

-He had a great time and is looking forward to joining the Running Club at his middle school in the fall.
+He had a great time and is looking forward to joining the Running Club at his middle school.
 They run a few miles once a week after school.

-And an update on my medical trainwreck – I’m doing much better.
-The holiday weekend messed with getting my bloodwork back from the lab, but I’ve now had 2 doctors say that I likely won’t need to be on the blood thinners for very long, hopefully the blood work results will confirm that.
-And, while I’m released from my boot on my right foot (the original injury), I do still have discomfort.
-It just seems like such a stupid thing.
-There’s one spot that shows on the MRI as bright white – it’s the 2nd metatarsal joint that is inflamed.
-Nothing glamorous, just a pain in a joint that gets used with every single step that I take.
-Ugh.
-I’m going to go back to my chiropractor for some ART to help with the inflammation and I’m also doing some stretching on my own, but it’s just annoying.
+I’ll give you a quick update on my medical trainwreck – I’m doing much better.
+The holiday weekend messed with getting my blood work back from the lab, but I’ve now had 2 doctors say that I likely won’t need to be on the blood thinners for very long, hopefully the blood work results will confirm that.
+Thankfully, I’m released from my boot on my right foot, which was the original injury, it’s still a bit sore.